Codemos-Inc/Auxiliary-Theme-Registry/README.md

 ### 🎨 Catalog

-Individual publishers & themes are listed in the `index.json` file in the root of this repository.
+Individual publishers & themes are listed in the `index.json` file at the root of this repository.
 You can find the list of themes in the `themes` property of the `index.json` file.
 Each theme is represented by an object with the following properties.

 - **Publisher:** The publisher of the theme.
 - **Extension:** The name of the extension containing the themes.